 After a bidding process, ACCO Brands selected Workspace Interiors to help bring its vision to life.
 With budget top of mind, Workspace Interiors recommended a comprehensive ancillary package for lounge seating, an executive suite and conference rooms.

 Workspace Interiors recommended furniture from a variety of manufacturers, including Coalesse, Enwork and Source.
 Each of the three L-shaped floors is anchored by a centralized cafe designed to bring people together.
-Collaborative furniture allows employees to connect with each other and technology.
+Collaborative office furniture allows employees to connect with each other and technology.

 Huddle spaces were scattered among the workstations, offering employees various options of where and how to work if they weren’t in a formal conference environment or at their desks.
 Some spaces had lounge furniture with pull-up laptop tables.
 Others offered higher tables with stools, a style favored by industrial designers